mhenke/cfwheels-training/00-upandrunning.md

 * '/controllers/Articles.cfc.cfc': The controller file itself

 Let's open up the controller file, '/controllers/Articles.cfc'.
 You'll see the **Scaffold** plugin generated a lot of code.
-It created these actions for us: 'index', 'show', 'new', 'edit', 'create', 'update', and 'delete'.
+It created these actions for us: "index", 'show', 'new', 'edit', 'create', 'update', and 'delete'.

 Any additional code we add to the controller must go **between** the beginning and ending 'cfcomponent' instructions, outside any 'cffunction' instructions.